-The VMWare issue may have come to a head when Mars famously marched into Federal Court and filed a lawsuit against Oracle for their LMS audit practices as well as Oracle’s insistence on gathering data related to Mars’s use of VMWare.
-Palisade Compliance had a front row position during this dispute as we were retained by Mars to provide our expert guidance on the matter.
-That lawsuit was filed over two and a half year ago.
-Has anything changed?
+The VMware issue may have come to a head when Mars famously marched into Federal Court and filed a lawsuit against Oracle for their LMS audit practices as well as Oracle’s insistence on gathering data related to Mars’s use of VMWare.
+Palisade Compliance had a front-row position during this dispute as we were retained by Mars to provide our expert guidance on the matter.
+Has anything changed since the lawsuit was filed?

-The answer is yes and no. Despite having nothing in their contracts that require Oracle customers to license software on processors where Oracle was never used, Oracle continues to push their line that customers using VMWare need to pay more than customers who run on bare metal or those that use Oracle’s virtualization technology.
-It seems Oracle quasi-war on VMWare continues.
+The answer is yes and no. Despite having nothing in their contracts that require Oracle customers to license software on processors where Oracle was never used, Oracle continues to push their line that customers using VMware need to pay more than customers who run on bare metal or those that use Oracle’s virtualization technology.
+It seems Oracle’s quasi-war on VMware continues.

 What has changed?

 What has changed is that Oracle customers who push back on Oracle’s interpretations and really arm themselves with verifiable data are winning the LMS audit battle and not having to license every core across VCenters, or even entire VCenters for that matter.
 The battle, however, is not over.
 Despite what appears to be a softening Oracle position, Oracle audits vary significantly from one Oracle LMS auditor to another.
 While one LMS auditor may readily accept a customer’s position on VMware, another LMS auditor may not.